syncfusion-content/blazor-docs/blazor/listbox/getting-started.md

 {% youtube
 "youtube:https://www.youtube.com/watch?v=-nZ1n8zFIPI"%}

-You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.
+You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/) page for the introduction and configuring the common specifications.

 ## Importing Syncfusion Blazor component in the application